Connector Evidence to MCP Action Brief

 Example Output

-A strong output includes a cited brief, a clearly marked proposed action table, and an MCP execution checklist where every write step is explicitly gated by human approval.
+A strong output includes a cited brief, a clearly marked read-vs-write orchestration map, and a proposed action table where every system change is explicitly gated by human approval and post-write verification.